Woman says UPD’s Mental Health Unit is keeping her loved one alive

-SALT LAKE CITY (ABC4 News) – Unified Police Officers say they’ve responded to more than one mental health call a day since the beginning of the year.
+SALT LAKE CITY (ABC4) – Unified Police Officers say they’ve responded to more than one mental health call a day since the beginning of the year.

 For some, Utah can be a lonely place.